-- 9.2.1. is disabled and has specific additional needs. - 9.2.2. has special educational needs (whether or not they have a statutory education, health and care plan). - 9.2.3. is a young carer. - 9.2.4. is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - 9.2.5. is frequently missing/goes missing from care or from home. - 9.2.6. is misusing drugs or alcohol themselves. - 9.2.7. is at risk of modern slavery, trafficking or exploitation. - 9.2.8. is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse. - 9.2.9. has returned home to their family from care - 9.2.10. is showing early signs of abuse and/or neglect. - 9.2.11. is at risk of being radicalised or exploited. - 9.2.12. is a privately fostered child.

-- 9.2.13. has an imprisoned parent. - 9.2.14. is experiencing mental health, wellbeing difficulties. - 9.2.15. is persistently absent from education (including persistently absent for part of the school day). - 9.2.16. is at risk of 'honour' based abuse such as FGM or Forced Marriage
+- 9.2.1. is disabled and has specific additional needs. - 9.2.2. has special educational needs (whether or not they have a statutory education, health and care plan). - 9.2.3. is a young carer. - 9.2.4. is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups. - 9.2.5. is frequently missing/goes missing from care or from home. - 9.2.6. is misusing drugs or alcohol themselves. - 9.2.7. is at risk of modern slavery, trafficking or exploitation. - 9.2.8. is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic abuse. - 9.2.9. has returned home to their family from care. - 9.2.10. is showing early signs of abuse and/or neglect and/or exploitation. - 9.2.11. is at risk of being radicalised or exploited. - 9.2.12. is a privately fostered child. - 9.2.13. has an imprisoned parent. - 9.2.14. is experiencing mental health, wellbeing difficulties. - 9.2.15. is persistently absent from education (including persistently absent for part of the school day). - 9.2.16 has experienced multiple suspensions, is at risk of being permanently excluded from schools, colleges and in alternative provision or a pupil referral unit. - 9.2.17 is at risk of 'honour' based abuse such as FGM or Forced Marriage.